Integrating with Dynatrace via API

 - Click the link for the device that has received metrics from Dynatrace.

-On the Monitors tab, click the monitor that contains the received metrics.
+- On the Monitors tab, expand the monitor hierarchy.

-For information about metrics, see Viewing collected data.
+For information about metrics, see Viewing collected data

 To view the topology data in BMC Helix Discovery